kubiosec-ai/openai_a2a_free-wheeling/README.md

 Simulation of invalid use cases for testing robustness:
   - `--debug true` (default): Normal operation, all signatures and certificates are valid.
   - `--debug untrusted`: Simulates use of a self-signed (untrusted) certificate for Alice.
-Use this to test certificate verification failure handling.
   - `--debug invalid`: Simulates a tampered message after signing (e.g., modifies the message content after it is signed).
-Use this to test detection of message tampering.

 ## Logging of Invalid Use Cases